ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 and drink it, also, twice a day, until cured.
 Salt will expel worms, if used in food in
 a moderate degree, and aids digestion, but
-salt meat is injurious, if used much
+salt meat is injurious, if used much.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:me:batch_me_allagash_ver02:data:sn83009653:00279523970:1857100201:0580/pct:29.748873,71.323696,12.690492,24.433401/!600,600/0/default.jpg"/>
 </td>